 Merchant Marine in Newspapers and Death Records

-Well, in a beautiful expression of genealogy serendipity, a Genealogy Gems Premium Podcast listener has written in with a specific question about researching relatives in the Merchant Marines.
+In a beautiful expression of genealogy serendipity, a Genealogy Gems Premium Podcast listener has written in with a specific question about researching relatives in the Merchant Marine.
 Vicki writes:

 “I have a distant relative who was a Merchant Marine during WWII.
 Raymond Ralph Burkholder was a Merchant Marine Able Seaman killed when his ship the Standard Oil tanker W. L. Steed was torpedoed by a German sub off New Jersey Feb.
 2, 1942.
 Following is a newspaper article about the incident:”